2020 FGS/GSA Research Image Competition

 The contest is open to all UCalgary graduate students in both thesis- and course-based programs.
 To be considered in the contest, all submissions must be:

-- Original, unpublished photo (Please note: images such as computer-generated or electron microscopy images are accepted)
+- Original, unpublished image (Please note: images such as computer-generated or electron microscopy images are accepted.
+Images of art such as paintings may be submitted, but must be arranged with purpose and follow judging criteria.)

-- Taken by the student submitting the photo
+- Taken by the student submitting the image

-- Printable as 11×14” prints (entries must be cropped to size before submitting)
+- Printable as 11×14” prints (entries must be cropped to final size before submitting)

 - File size smaller than 12 MB

-Graduate students can submit a maximum of one photo per competition year.
-In addition to your photo submission, you are required to provide through the online submission form:
+Graduate students can submit a maximum of one image per competition year.
+In addition to your image submission, you are required to provide the following information through the online submission form:

 - your name